-You can call Customer Service or you can write to us at the address listed inside the front cover of this book.
-We must receive your internal appeal request within 180 days of the date you were notified of our initial decision.
+You can call Customer Service or you can write to us at the address listed on the back cover of this book.
 By sending your appeal in writing, you can provide more details about your appeal.
 This may include chart notes, medical records or a letter from your doctor.

 Within 72 hours, we will confirm in writing that we have your request.

 If you need help filing an appeal, or would like a copy of the appeals process, please call Customer Service.
 You can also get a description of the appeals process by visiting our website.
-If you need help with translation, please call us.
-Customer Service can guide you through the service